Vera Zvonareva: 2009: First major semifinal and Indian Wells champion

-In the Istanbul Cup, she was upset by Mariya Koryttseva, 2–6, 6–1, 4–6.
-In her first tournament of the US Open Series, she competed in the LA Championships, where she lost in the quarterfinals to eventual champion Flavia Pennetta, 4–6, 2–6.
-She then reached the third round of the Cincinnati Open and of the Rogers Cup, losing to Daniela Hantuchová, 6–7, 6–0, 6–7, and to Maria Sharapova, 2–6, 6–7.
+In the Istanbul Cup, she was upset by Mariya Koryttseva.
+In her first tournament of the US Open Series, she competed in the L.A.
+Championships, where she lost in the quarterfinals to eventual champion Flavia Pennetta.
+She then reached the third rounds of the Cincinnati Open and the Rogers Cup, losing to Daniela Hantuchová and to Maria Sharapova,.
 She defeated Nuria Llagostera Vives, Anna Chakvetadze, and Elena Vesnina, before missing six match points and crumbling to Flavia Pennetta, 6–3, 6–7, 0–6, at the US Open.
-She then competed in the Pan Pacific Open, where she lost to compatriot Alisa Kleybanova, 6–3, 4–6, 2–6, in the second round, after receiving a bye in the first round.
-She followed it up by competing in the China Open, where she reached the quarterfinals, losing to Marion Bartoli, 6–3, 5–7, 2–6.
+She then competed in the Pan Pacific Open, where she lost to compatriot Alisa Kleybanova, in three sets in the second round, after receiving a bye in the first round.
+She followed it up by competing in the China Open, where she reached the quarterfinals, losing to Marion Bartoli in another three-setter.

-Zvonareva competed in the Kremlin Cup in Moscow as the first seed.
-She was defeated in the second round by Tsvetana Pironkova, 0–6, 2–6.
+Zvonareva competed in the Kremlin Cup in Moscow as the top seed but was defeated in the second round by Tsvetana Pironkova, 6–0, 6–2.
 Because of her loss, she did not qualify for the Tour Championships in Doha, but did win a spot as an alternate.
 Due to the withdrawal of Dinara Safina, Zvonareva was set to play two matches there.
-However, she played only one match against Caroline Wozniacki, where she lost, 0–6, 7–6, 4–6, in a dramatic match in which both players suffered injuries.
-She then withdrew from the tournament, citing ankle injury, and the last match was played by her co-alternate Agnieszka Radwańska.
+However, she played only one match and lost to Caroline Wozniacki, 0–6, 7–6, 4–6, in a dramatic match in which both players suffered injuries.
+She then withdrew from the tournament, citing ankle injury (the last match was played by her co-alternate Agnieszka Radwańska).
 She finished the year ranked world No. 9.